smartstore/SmartStoreNET/README.md

 * and many more...

 ## Project Status
-SmartStore.NET V2.2.1 has been released on May 15, 2015.
+SmartStore.NET V2.5.0 has been released on March 03, 2016.
 The highlights are:

+ * New import/export framework (profiles, filters, mapping, projections, scheduling, deployment... just everything!)
+ * TaskScheduler: Rewritten from scratch to be suitable for Web Farms (including support for cron expressions)
+ * Payment and shipping methods by customer roles
+ * Restrict payment methods to countries
+ * Restrict payment methods to shipping methods
+ * Email attachment support for message templates
+ * Attach order invoice PDF automatically to order notification emails
  * Overall performance increase
-* Added multistore support for forums
-* New option to display product thumbnails in instant search
-* New mobile theme: _MobileLight_ (a light variant of the default mobile theme)
-* Quantity unit management
-* Limit country settings to stores
-* Web API: Support for file upload and multipart mime
-* More reliable mobile device detection
-* Performance: product list rendering up to 10x (!) faster now
  * Lots of bug fixes

 ##Try it online